Attachment theory: Crime

 Attachment theory has often been applied in the discipline of criminology.
 It has been used in an attempt to identify causal mechanisms in criminal behaviour – with uses ranging from offender profiling, better understanding types of offence and the pursuit of preventative policy.
 It has been found that disturbances early on in child-caregiver relationships are a risk factor in criminality.
 Attachment theory in this context has been described as "perhaps the most influential of contemporary psychoanalytically oriented theories of crime".

 Age distribution of crime

-Two theories about why the crime peaks around the late teenage years and early twenties are called the developmental theory and life-course theory, and both involve attachment theory.
-Developmental perspectives argue that individuals who have disrupted childhood attachments will have criminal careers that continue long into adulthood.
+Two theories about why crime peaks in the late teenage years and early twenties are called the developmental theory and the life-course theory, and both involve attachment theory.
+Developmental perspectives argue that individuals with disrupted childhood attachments will have criminal careers that persist well into adulthood.
 Life course perspectives argue that relationships at every stage of the life course can influence an individual's likelihood of committing crimes.